javascript-tutorial/zh.javascript.info/1-js/11-async/08-async-await/article.md

 The `await` keyword before a promise makes JavaScript wait until that promise settles, and then:

-1. If it's an error, the exception is generated — same as if `throw error` were called at that very place.
+1. If it's an error, an exception is generated — same as if `throw error` were called at that very place.
 2. Otherwise, it returns the result.

 Together they provide a great framework to write asynchronous code that is easy to both read and write.